Apply for an Internet Services Business License in Dubai

 Free zone registration at Dubai South brings significant structural advantages.
 Investors benefit from 100% foreign ownership, full repatriation of profits and capital, and 0% corporate tax on qualifying income under the UAE's free zone tax regime.
 Combined with the UAE's advanced fibre and 5G infrastructure, these conditions make Dubai South a compelling base for internet services businesses seeking regional reach.

-It is important to understand the boundaries of this licence.
+It is important to understand the boundaries of this license.
 Activity Code 6190.98 covers reselling, value-added services, and managed service provision.
 It does not authorise the operation of core telecommunications infrastructure or carrier-grade network facilities.
-Businesses intending to operate as a primary internet service provider at an infrastructure level, or those offering public telecommunications services, are required to obtain a separate service provider licence from the Telecommunications and Digital Government Regulatory Authority (TDRA) in addition to the free zone business licence.
+Businesses intending to operate as a primary internet service provider at an infrastructure level, or those offering public telecommunications services, are required to obtain a separate service provider license from the Telecommunications and Digital Government Regulatory Authority (TDRA) in addition to the free zone business license.

-For most managed service providers, connectivity resellers, and cloud access businesses, the 6190.98 licence combined with appropriate TDRA notification or registration is sufficient to operate legally within the UAE.
+For most managed service providers, connectivity resellers, and cloud access businesses, the 6190.98 license combined with appropriate TDRA notification or registration is sufficient to operate legally within the UAE.

 Start-ups and SMEs looking to enter the GCC digital services market benefit from the free zone's low entry costs and flexible facility options.
 International firms seeking a UAE base from which to distribute internet services across the wider region will also find the structure straightforward to establish and maintain.